MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/governmentpay.md

 ## Level 1: $45/15 minutes

-This level within the pay structure consists of *Leaders of Government Branches; Significant Responsibility, management, and governance*.
+This level within the pay structure consists of leaders and upper management of government branches.

 - President
 - Speaker